The Colored Noise of Magnetic Monopoles: Subdiffusion in a Coevolving Vacuum and Spin Ice Exponents

-In ferromagnetic nano-fabrications, because magnetic moments are not really binary variables but pertain to composite mesoscopic objects, the microscopic mechanism of moment inversion in nanoislands can be specific and its activation energy can depend on the relaxation of magnetization at the tip, itself resulting from collective interactions.
-Similarly, in nanowires network it depends on domain walls in the vertices.
+We have attempted to contextualize the anomalous exponent in the noise of spin ice materials within the framework of anomalous diffusion, in the context of a random walk of monopoles as emergent particles in a non-trivial vacuum.
+The microscopic details of the mechanism is certainly system-specific.
+In Ho$_2$Ti$_2$O$_7$ and Dy$_2$Ti$_2$O$_7$, it can involve, for instance, correlated quantum tunneling~\cite{tomasello2019correlated,stern2019quantum} among other effects.
+In nano realizations, where magnetic moments are not truly binary variables but rather composite mesoscopic objects, the microscopic mechanism of moment inversion in nanoislands can be specific and its activation energy can depend on the relaxation of magnetization at the tip, itself resulting from collective interactions~\cite{gliga2015broken}.
+Similarly, in nanowires network it can depend on domain walls in the vertices~\cite{daunheimer2011reducing,burn2017dynamic}.
+We have proposed spin ice specific critical exponents and related them to the color of the noise, which interrogates future experimental and theoretical work.

-For the same reason, the color of the noise might be a more relevant parameter than the relaxation time at transitions or crossover in ASIs, where it is in general hard to deconvolute the many-body relaxation time from single-body timescales (e.g.\ superparamagnetic frequencies).
-Instead, the exponent $\beta$, as a measure of memory and correlation between successive increments, should be less affected.

-We thank Beatrice Nisoli for proofreading.
 This work was carried out under the auspices of the U.S. DoE through the Los Alamos National Laboratory, operated by Triad National Security, LLC (Contract No. 892333218NCA000001) and founded by a grant from the DOE-LDRD office at Los Alamos National Laboratory.